bernardagagnon/CleaningProject/README.md

 ## Running the script

 To run the script, you need to set the R working directory to the "UCI HAR Dataset" directory and then run it.
-The script will write a file called text2.txt that contains the variables described in CodeBook.md
+The script will write a file called meanBySubjectAndActivity.txt that contains the variables described in CodeBook.md

 ## Processing performed by the script